-Five Steps For Taking Your Product To Market
+5 Steps for Taking Your Product to Market

 You've been through development and testing.
-You've done the focus groups and the market research.
-The packaging is perfected.
-All you have to do now is sell it.
+You've conducted the focus groups and took a deep dive into market research.
+The packaging for your product is perfected, and al you have to do now is to sell it.

-That is obviously much harder said than done.
-Even if the product is revolutionary, getting your message out involves overcoming consumer doubts, beating out the competition, and of course, setting a price point that makes money for you without turning off potential buyers.
+Unfortunately, easier said than done.
+Getting your message out—despite the revolutionary nature of your product—involves overcoming consumer doubts, beating the competition, and setting a price point that makes money for you without turning off potential buyers.

-Next, do your homework.
-Write down your specific goals, objectives, and desired outcome for your business.
+Next, write down your specific goals, objectives, and the desired outcome for your business.
 After you've done this, you're ready to create your marketing plan.
 Be sure to include your: